RachelKellam/AutoML-MLADS2019/MLADS-guide.md

 ## AutomatedML

-1. In JupyterLabs, click through the following path **<your-alias>/samples/how-to-use-azureml/automated-machine-learning/forecasting-energy-demand** and open the **auto-ml-forecasting-energy-demand.ipynb** file.
+1. In JupyterLabs, click through the following path **<your-alias>/samples/how-to-use-azureml/automated-machine-learning/classification-bank-marketing-all-features** and open the **auto-ml-classification-bank-marketing-all-features.ipynb** file.

-> [!IMPORTANT]
-> UPDATE THIS SECTION WHEN NEW NOTEBOOKS ARE IN

 1. You can now run the notebook either by clicking the **play** icon in the top bar or by using **Shift+Enter** in the code cells of the notebook.

 1. The Jupyter notebook contains step by-step guidance on configuration, training and exploration of a machine learning model. **The rest of the AutomatedML section contains supplemental conceptual material to the jupyter notebook.**

+> [!IMPORTANT]
+> UPDATE THIS SECTION WHEN NEW NOTEBOOKS ARE IN / SLIDES ARE AVAILABLE

 ## HyperDrive

-1. In JupyterLabs, click through the following path **<your-alias>/samples/how-to-use-azureml/automated-machine-learning/forecasting-energy-demand** and open the **auto-ml-forecasting-energy-demand.ipynb** file.
+1. In JupyterLabs, click through the following path **<your-alias>/samples/how-to-use-azureml/ml-frameworks/scikit-learn/train-hyperparameter-tune-deploy-with-sklearn** and open the **train-hyperparameter-tune-deploy-with-sklearn.ipynb** file.

-> [!IMPORTANT]
-> UPDATE THIS SECTION WHEN NEW NOTEBOOKS ARE IN

 1. You can now run the notebook either by clicking the **play** icon in the top bar or by using **Shift+Enter** in the code cells of the notebook.

 1. The Jupyter notebook contains step by-step guidance on configuration, training and exploration of a machine learning model. **The rest of the Hyperdrive section contains supplemental conceptual material to the jupyter notebook.**

+> [!IMPORTANT]
+> UPDATE THIS SECTION WHEN NEW NOTEBOOKS ARE IN / SLIDES ARE AVAILABLE

 ## Resources